AGE: – Circa 1320 AD – 1460 AD

 Archaeologist Don Hein’s research has characterized the development of the Sawankjalok kiln complex in Thailand into four main phases.

 MON – In ground kilns which lasted for approximately 100 years from 13th to 14th century.

 Mon associated stoneware’s – fired in Mon in ground kilns in the Sawankhalok kiln site which lasted for only very short period.

 Later stone wares – produced from the 15th century and came to and end towards the end of the 16th century.

 In Those early times there were hundreds of vessels that sunk in the South China Sea, in bad weather the seas were turbulent and prone to cyclonic activity which made it an extremely dangerous passage from China and into China.

-A personal story: In 1985 whilst living on the Island of Hainan in Southern China we visited a beach, on the shoreline there were thousands of broken shards of pottery and ceramics exposed by the outgoing tide spanning a hundred metres with a depth of three metres.
+In 1985 whilst living on the Island of Hainan in Southern China we visited a beach, on the shoreline there were thousands of broken shards of pottery and ceramics exposed by the outgoing tide spanning a hundred metres and three metres wide.
 At this juncture in our lives we were totally oblivious of the historical facts related to the vessels that circumvented the seas loaded with ceramics for export and import during these early times.

 I did however find one whole bowl buried in the sand, although not valuable it inspired me to learn more about this period of time and the risks taken to export these beautiful pieces via the turbulent and often dangerous South China Sea.